sonic-net/SONiC/doc/fwutil/fwutil.md

 but may have different implementation.

 SONiC FW utility uses platform API to interact with the various platform components.
-SONiC FW utility extends to support for the automatic firmware update based on "platform_components.json" under platform directory and next reboot option which is passed as a option for `fwutil autoupdate fw` command.
+SONiC FW utility extends to support for the automatic firmware update based on "platform_components.json" under platform directory and next reboot option which is passed as a option for `fwutil update all fw` command.
 SONiC FW utility also extends to support for the automatic firmware update with a custom firmware package that can include any firmware update tool and the firmware update tool will be used for the firmware update if it's specified in the "platform_components.json".

 ## 2.2 FW utility